Widow’s Social Security Check Shrinks by $500 to $1,200 a Month After Spouse Dies. Here’s Why

 How One Check Disappears Overnight

 Social Security’s survivor rule is straightforward.
-When a spouse dies, the survivor keeps the higher of the two benefits.
-The smaller one goes away permanently.
+When a spouse dies, the survivor keeps the higher of the two benefits and loses the smaller one permanently.

 Consider a couple where she collected $2,400 a month on her own record and he collected $3,600.
 Together their household received $6,000 a month from Social Security.
-The day after he passes, she switches to his $3,600 because it is larger.
-Her own $2,400 is gone.
+After he passes, she moves to his $3,600 because it is larger, and her own $2,400 disappears.
 That is $28,800 a year the household no longer sees, for the rest of her life.

 The Tax Trap Most Widows Do Not See Coming